muratk3n/thirdwave/en/README.md

 ---

-More ineffective tech paint job fails to do the job.
-I bet centrists love this camera shit.
+More ineffective tech paint job that fails to do the job.
+I bet centrists love this camera shite.

 "@mh4oh